-A single serving of Spam is two ounces.
-That two-ounce serving contains 790 milligrams of sodium.
+A single serving of Spam is 2 ounces.
+That 2-ounce serving contains 790 milligrams of sodium.
 But there are six servings in a can of Spam, which means there are 4,740 milligrams of sodium in a can of Spam.

 On one hand, sodium is a vital nutrient that your dog needs to consume to remain healthy.
-But on the other hand, it will also dehydrate your dog if consumed in large quantities and can even lead to sodium poisoning if eaten too often.
+On the other hand, it will also dehydrate your dog if consumed in large quantities and can even lead to sodium poisoning if eaten too often.

 High Levels of Fat

 With 16 grams of fat in every two-ounce serving, a single can of Spam contains 96 total grams of fat, including 36 grams of saturated fat.

 While dogs need to consume fats and they’re not inherently bad for them to eat, excessive amounts of fat in the diet can cause some adverse effects.
 For instance, weight gain can occur much quicker on a high-fat diet, which can eventually lead to obesity.
 Worse, high-fat diets have even been linked to pancreatitis in dogs.

 As a general rule of thumb, you should always avoid feeding your dog foods that contain nitrates and preservatives.
 These aren’t healthy for us, let alone our canine companions.
 But our systems have gotten used to them over time.
 Our dogs’ systems haven’t, so they can have a much more pronounced effect on our pups.

 Consuming too many nitrates and preservatives can make your dog sick as their digestive system struggles with the additives.
 This can result in vomiting, diarrhea, and a weakened immune system.